elugens/hello-javascript/docs/additional-questions/storing-data-in-the-browser/indexeddb.md

   db.onversionchange = function() {
     db.close();
-    alert("Database is outdated, please reload the page.")
+    console.log("Database is outdated, please reload the page.")
   };

   // ...the db is ready, use it...